-40.3 Preventing address harvest attacks
+39.3 Preventing address harvest attacks

-One way in which the originators of SPAM messages obtain email addresses is via Address Harvest attacks, where an SMTP client program is used to test a large range of possible The SMTP inbound channel supports two configuration switches which can be used to reduce the vulnerability of the system to such attacks.
+One way in which the originators of SPAM messages obtain email addresses is via Address Harvest attacks, where an SMTP client program is used to test a large range of possible recipient email addresses (e.g a@headquarters.net, b@headquarters.net, c@headquarters.net etc) in the hope of finding some valid addresses.

+The SMTP inbound channel supports two configuration switches which can be used to reduce the vulnerability of the system to such attacks.